 and the involvement of the students in the planning and presentation of worship.”

-At Roselyn House School we structure our acts of worship where:
+At Roselyn House School/ The RHISE Service we structure our acts of worship where:

 We have a ‘theme’ which provides a clear focus on important issues or concepts such as morals, community, forgiveness, sharing, peace etc.